mrcavalcanti/mosaicoo/docs/sources/panels/standard-field-definitions.md

 ### String units

 Grafana can sometime be too aggressive in parsing strings and displaying them as numbers.
-To make Grafana show the original string create a field override and add a unit property with the `string` unit.
+To make Mosaicoo show the original string create a field override and add a unit property with the `string` unit.